Home

 Marginellidae

 The family Marginellidae includes small transparent to translucent snails with well-defined columellar folds.
-There are three species known from Hawaii in the genera Dentimargo, Granulina and Volvarina.
+There are four species known from Hawaii in the genera Dentimargo, Granulina and Volvarina.

 Dentimargo pumila